 Even when not using the telescope, it’s amazing how much you can see with just a decent pair of binoculars if you know where to look.

-Book ahead, each tour has a limit of 20 people.
+Book ahead, each tour has a limit of 20 people and the spaces fill up fast.

 Leave early and allow lots of time for the drive up the mountain.
 It truly is spectacular, you’ll want to stop often, especially at the Seven Cataracts, Windy Point and Hoodoos Vista Points.